 All students complete a seminar in Evidence-Based Practice, which prepares them to be sophisticated consumers of research.
 In addition, students have the opportunity to pursue a thesis or to work in labs on a semester basis.

-Students who wish to maximize their preparation to provide culturally and linguistically responsive speech and language assessment and support for bilingual/multilingual children can take additional elective coursework.
+Students who wish to maximize their preparation to provide culturally and linguistically responsive speech and language assessment and support for bilingual/multilingual children can add the Certificate in Multilingualism and Culturally Responsive Practice or register for elective coursework.

 A current listing of coursework and course descriptions for the M.A. degree are available in the UI General Catalog.

 The Department of Communication Sciences and Disorders at the University of Iowa uses an expert model and team approach to clinical education.
 Each student typically rotates through six specialty-based clinical teams.
 These teams may include Aural Rehabilitation, Early Childhood, General Speech and Language Disorders including a focus on autism, Acquired Neurogenic Speech and Language Disorders, AAC, Voice Disorders, and Fluency Disorders.
 These teams are led by UI CSD clinical faculty at the Wendell Johnson Speech and Hearing Clinic.
 Students typically obtain 175 to 200 hours of supervision from UI CSD faculty prior to outplacements.
-This one-on-one teaching model is financially costly, however, we feel the investment into our students pays large dividends in terms of helping to develop clinical skills including client-centered interactions, critical thinking skills and clinical decision making.
+This one-on-one teaching model is intended to help students develop clinical skills including client-centered interactions, critical thinking skills and clinical decision making.
 To learn more about our clinical areas, visit the Clinical Services section.

 During the summer sessions, there are a number of intensive therapy programs held at the Wendell Johnson Speech and Hearing Clinic.
-All students participate in UISPEAKS, a program for kids and teens who stutter or those who are deaf or hard of hearing.
-Students assigned to the Aural Rehabilitation summer team may participate in Listen and Speak Up, a joint program with SLP and AuD students working together to treat preschool-aged children with hearing loss.
-During the summer sessions, other students may rotate through the Social Climbers program or the Language and Literacy Club, focused on pragmatic language skills or literacy skills.
+All students participate in UI SHINE, a program for kids and teens who stutter or those who are deaf or hard of hearing.
+Students assigned to the Aural Rehabilitation summer team may participate in Communication Explorers, a joint program with SLP and AuD students working together to treat preschool-aged children with hearing loss.
+During the summer sessions, other students may rotate through the Social Climbers program or one of the Language and Literacy Clubs, focused on pragmatic language skills or literacy skills.

 All students engage in Inter-professional Education (IPE) activities during their two-year M.A. program, through large group and small group activities in collaboration with students in Audiology, Physical Therapy, Nursing, Medical Education, and the Physician Assistant programs.